-Not to brag but this is literally The Best Mashed Cauliflower of all time!
-With steamed cauliflower, garlic and onion powder, butter and chives… It’s a delicious and healthy alternative to regular mashed potatoes.
-AND it’s low-carb, keto, paleo and gluten-free.
+Not to brag, but this is literally The Best Mashed Cauliflower recipe of all time!
+With steamed cauliflower, garlic and onion powder, butter, and chives… It’s a delicious and healthy alternative to regular mashed potatoes.
+AND it’s low-carb, keto, paleo, and gluten-free.

 Happy New Year my friends!!!

 All the decorations and clutter have been put away.
-All the decadent holiday food is behind us for another year.
-All the parties and festivities have come to an end so we can get back to our routines.
+The decadent holiday food is behind us for another year.
+The parties and festivities have come to an end so we can get back to our routines.

 Don’t get me wrong I’m not a humbug, I do enjoy the holidays!
 But at some point I’m just craving salads and a good sweat session at the gym.